KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rap.md

 ---

 ## Open questions / outreach
-- **NOMADS retention depth for `rap/prod`:** GRIB filter exposes two days; directory listing unreachable during verification.
-What is the committed window? → `nodd@noaa.gov` / NCEP dataflow
+- **Exploded `bufrsnd.tCCz/` soundings are NOMADS-only:** with NOMADS retention at two days, per-station BUFR soundings are effectively unarchived.
+Is the tarball intended as the archival form, and is the exploded set expected to stay off the clouds? → `nodd@noaa.gov`
 - **Smoke at 03 UTC only:** is the single-cycle cadence intentional (NAQFC's daily input requirement) or a residue of the experimental RAP-Smoke schedule? → NOAA GSL
 - **GCS missing `.idx` for `wrfnat`/`wrfmsl`:** systematic across the whole archive.
 Sync-configuration gap or deliberate? → `nodd@noaa.gov`
 - **GCS missing 2021-12-31 → 2022-01-03:** four-day hole absent from AWS.
 Backfillable? → `nodd@noaa.gov`